 If you time-travelled to the 90s and asked someone to show you their favourite game, they would likely bring out a board game.
 On the other hand, if you asked someone the same thing today, they would probably show you a video game instead.
 Perceptions have been rapidly shifting and now, “game” by default usually refers to digital games, be they on smartphones, consoles, computers or virtual reality sets.
+Even the best family board games now have gone online.
 One thing is for sure: digital games have rocked the world and they are here to stay.

 Pros of Digital Games

 Proponents of digital board games would argue that they are extremely convenient, free, and highly customisable.
 Digital versions of our much-loved board games are widely available these days, usually for free on any online app store.
 They can also be played online in any web browser with no downloads required.
 Digital board games for kids allow you to try out different games without ever having to buy a physical game.

 Furthermore, digital board games are available on-demand since players can play with the computer as an opponent.
 We all know the frustration of wanting to play a board game but having nobody to play it with.
 Well, we no longer have to stick to single-player games when it comes to digital board games, since they can pit us against the computer or even other players from around the world.
 Many digital board games also allow you to choose the difficulty level if you play against the computer, which is especially helpful if you have yet to meet your match amongst real-life people.